Tuesday Morning Quarterback

 "Tuesday Morning Quarterback" was a column written by Gregg Easterbrook that started in 2000 and published every football season until temporarily stopping publication for the 2016 season.
 The column moved to The Weekly Standard for the 2017 NFL season, debuting on August 22, 2017.

 The column is noted for its length (it often runs over 15 pages in printed form) and frequent sidetracking into political and non-football-related discussion.
-Easterbrook commonly includes a "Running Items Department", football haiku and senryū, "Cheerbabe Cheesecake" and "Equal-Time Beefcake", "obscure college-football scores" including his obsession with Indiana of Pennsylvania and California of Pennsylvania, and continual references to Christmas creep & the general trend of pushing events earlier and earlier (which he refers to as the "Unified Field Theory of Creep").
+Easterbrook commonly includes a "Running Items Department", football haiku and senryū, "Cheerbabe Cheesecake" and "Equal-Time Beefcake", "obscure college-football scores" including his obsession with Indiana of Pennsylvania and California of Pennsylvania, and continual references to Christmas creep and the general trend of pushing events earlier and earlier (which he refers to as the "Unified Field Theory of Creep").

-The column derives its name from the phrase "Monday morning quarterback", a derogatory term for a pundit (and the name of a competing long-read column by Peter King of Sports Illustrated).
+The column derives its name from the phrase Monday morning quarterback, a derogatory term for a pundit (and the name of a competing long-read column by Peter King of Sports Illustrated).
 The change in day reflects its typical publishing date of Tuesday, which also allows the column to address that week's Monday Night Football contest.
 He also guarantees "All Predictions Wrong or Your Money Back."
 Since the column is free, there is nothing to be refunded.

-On May 13, 2015, Easterbrook announced that ESPN had not renewed TMQ.
+On May 13, 2015, Easterbrook announced that ESPN had not renewed "TMQ".

 Easterbrook joined The Upshot, the blog of The New York Times, for the 2015 NFL season.
 The column went on hiatus in 2016.
 For the 2017 season, Easterbrook's columns were published by The Weekly Standard, until Week 15, when the whole magazine folded.
+Beginning with the first week of the 2023 NFL season, "TMQ" has been published on Easterbrook's Substack, "All Predictions Wrong."